Ecstatic dance: Ecstasy

 Ecstasy (from Ancient Greek ἔκστασις ékstasis, in turn from ἐκ (ek, out) and ἵστημι (hístēmi, I stand) is a subjective experience of total involvement of the subject, with an object of his or her awareness.
 In classical Greek literature it meant the removal of the mind or body "from its normal place of function."

-The primary effect of ecstatic dance is ecstasy itself.
-In particular, sacred dancers actively pursue ecstasy "in the experience of seizure and rapture".
+The primary effect of ecstatic dance, as for instance in sacred dance, is intended to be ecstasy.
 The religious historian Mircea Eliade stated that shamans use dance, repetitive music, fasting, and hallucinogenic drugs to induce ecstasy.
 The ethnologist Maria-Gabriela Wosien identified four degrees of ecstasy that dancers may experience: "the warning, the whisper of inspiration, the prophecy, and finally the gift, the highest grade of inspiration."

-The described effects of ecstatic dance include a feeling of connection with others, indeed of "universal relatedness", and with the dancer's own emotions; serving as a meditation, providing a way of coping with stress and restoring serenity; and serving as a spiritual practice.
-Roth identified specific emotions associated with the five different rhythms of ecstatic dance that she used, namely that the flowing rhythm connected the dancer with their own fear; the staccato rhythm with anger; chaos with sadness; lyrical with joy; and stillness with compassion.
+The described effects of ecstatic dance include a feeling of connection with others, and with the dancer's own emotions; serving as a meditation, providing a way of coping with stress and restoring serenity; and serving as a spiritual practice.
+A psychological study has described it as "generating experiences of flow states, play, creativity, belonging and community".
+Lisa Fasullo of the Center for Transformative Movement in Boulder, Colorado and colleagues present ecstatic states as "accessible and like traditional meditative states – specifically yoga – as observable, identifiable, discernible, able to be sensed and experienced", and ecstatic dance as "an effective method of attaining these elevated and energized experiences, and ... of generating inner well-being".

+Roth identified specific emotions associated with the five different rhythms of ecstatic dance that she used, namely that she intended the flowing rhythm to connect the dancer with their own fear; the staccato rhythm with anger; chaos with sadness; lyrical with joy; and stillness with compassion.